python-telegram-bot/python-telegram-bot/CONTRIBUTING.rst

    - For consistency, please conform to `Google Python Style Guide`_ and `Google Python Style Docstrings`_.
 In addition, code should be formatted consistently with other code around it.

+   - The following exceptions to the above (Google's) style guides applies:

+        - Documenting types of global variables and complex types of class members can be done using the Sphinx docstring convention.

    - Please ensure that the code you write is well-tested.

    - Don’t break backward compatibility.

    - Add yourself to the AUTHORS.rst_ file in an alphabetical fashion.

-   - Before making a commit ensure that all automated tests still pass:
+   - Before making a commit ensure that all automated tests, pep8 & lint validations still pass:

       ``$ make test``

+      ``$ make pep8``

+      ``$ make lint``

    - To actually make the commit and push it to your GitHub fork, run: